Gtrs15/public-openAI/README.md

 # Acknowledgments
-This project was inspired by the OpenAI API and the Text-Davinci-003 engine.
+This project was inspired by the OpenAI API.
 Thanks to the developers of these tools for making this project possible.

+# Readme
+### This readme was created using ChatGPT